-The rationale for the first configuration above is that, in the unlikely event of major background flares, telemetry might saturate more rapidly if S3 were on and the FP temperature and electronics temperatures will be lower with only 5 CCDs on.
-For the middle configuration, the rationale is that S3 is generally more sensitive and closer to the ACIS-I aimpoint, so more sensitive to serendipitous source detection.
+Given the current thermal performance of the spacecraft, it is possible that an optional CCD would be turned off.
+The rationale for the first configuration above is that, in the unlikely event of major background flares, telemetry might saturate more rapidly if S3 were on and the focal plane temperature and electronics temperatures will be lower with only 4 or 5 CCDs on.
+For the middle configuration, the rationale is that S3 is generally more sensitive and closer to the ACIS-I aimpoint, and so more sensitive to serendipitous source detection.
 The rationale for the third configuration is that it is desired to have both S2 and S3 on, but it is not required.
-Given the current thermal performance of the spacecraft, it is probable that one of the two optional CCDs would be turned off.
+Given the current thermal performance of the spacecraft, it is probable that one of the two optional CCDs would be turned off and possible that the second would also be turned off.
+If thermal conditions require optional CCDs to be turned off, the CCD specified Off1 would be the first to be turned off.

-ACIS-S (5 CCDs) imag ging, nominal aimpoint
+ACIS-S imaging, nominal aimpoint (4 Required CCDs, 1 Optional CCD)

-I0 I1
+IO I1

 N N

 12 13

-Y Y
+Off1 Y

 S0 S1 S2 S3 S4 S5

 N N Y Y Y N

-ACIS-S (5 CCDs) ging, nominal aimpoint
+ACIS-S imaging, nominal aimpoint (4 Required CCDs, 1 Optional CCD)

-ΙO I1
+IO I1

 N N

 12 13

-N Y
+Off1 Y

-S0 S1 S2 S3 S4 S5
+SO S1 S2 S3 S4 S5

-N Y Y Y Y N
+N Y Y Y N N

-ACIS-S (6 CCDs) imag ging, nominal aimpoint
+ACIS-S imaging, nominal ${\tt aimpoint}$ (4 Required CCDs, 2 ${\tt Optional}$ CCDs)

 IO I1

 N N

-12 I3
+12 13

-01 02
+Off1 Off2

-S0 S1 S2 S3 S4 S5
+S0 S: 1 S2 S3 S 4 : S5

-N Y Y Y Y N
+N Y Y Y Y 7 N

-For this ACIS-S imaging chipset, chips farthest from the aimpoint (where the PSF is degraded) would be turned off first.
-On the other hand, S4 has significant noise streaks and resulting decreased sensitivity, so some users may prefer to turn it off earlier in the optional sequence.
-The rationale for the selection on the first set above is that S1 will have a higher count rate than a FI CCD in the case of a background flare and thus it might be desirable to have S1 off.
-The rational for the middle selection above is that the observer may want to use S1 help model the background on S3, therefore it is desirable to have I2 turned off.
+For deciding on chipsets for ACIS-S imaging, several factors come into play.
+In general, chips closest to the S3 aimpoint would be selected as required, while those farthest from the aimpoint (where the PSF is degraded) would selected as optional, and be turned off first if necessary.
+Given the current thermal performance of the spacecraft, it is possible that an optional CCD would be turned off.
+The rationale for the first configuration above is that S1 will have a higher count rate than an FI CCD in the event of a background flare and thus it might be desirable to turn S1 off.
+The rationale for the middle configuration is that S4 has significant noise streaks with resulting decreased sensitivity, so some users may prefer to turn it off earlier in the optional sequence.
 The rational for the third configuration is that it is desirable to have 6 CCDs on, but not required.
-Given the current thermal performance of the spacecraft, it is probable that one of the two optional CCDs would be turned off.
+Given the current thermal performance of the spacecraft, it is probable that the first optional CCD would be turned off, and it is also possible that the second optional CCD would be turned off.

-ACIS-S (6 CCDs) spectroscopy, nominal aimpoint
+ACIS-S spectroscopy, nominal aimpoint (4 Required CCDs, 2 Optional CCDs)

 IO I1

 N N

 12 13

 N N

 SO S1 S2 S3 S4 S5

-01 Y Y Y Y 02
+Off1 Y Y Y Y Off2